bachan-singh/DoShare-File-Sharing-and-managing-web-application/README.md

 - **AuthRoutes**: Routes for authentication endpoints.
 - **FileRoutes**: Routes for file-related endpoints.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-branch-name`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature-branch-name`
-5. Submit a pull request.

 ## License

 This project is licensed under the MIT License.